 A fact or a theory—for example, the fact that a comet will pass by the Earth in 2027—is not protected by copyright.
 If a scientist discovered this fact, anyone would be free to use it without asking for permission from the scientist.
 Similarly, if someone creates a theory that the comet can be destroyed by a nuclear device, anyone could use that theory to create a book or movie.
 However, the unique manner in which a fact is expressed may be protected.
 Therefore, if a filmmaker created a movie about destroying a comet with a nuclear device, the specific way he presented the ideas in the movie would be protected by copyright.

 In some cases, you are not free to copy a collection of facts because the collection of facts may be protectable as a compilation.
-For more information on how copyright applies to facts, refer to Chapter 2.

 Copyright law does not protect ideas; it only protects the particular way an idea is expressed.
 What’s the difference between an idea and its expression?
 In the case of a story or movie, the idea is really the plot in its most basic form.
 For example, the “idea” of the movie Contact is that a determined scientist, seeking to improve humankind, communicates with alien life forms.
 The same idea has been used in many motion pictures, books, and television shows including The Day the Earth Stood Still, The Abyss, and Star Trek.
 Many paintings, photographs, and songs contain similar ideas.
 You can always use the underlying idea or theme—such as communicating with aliens for the improvement of the world—but you cannot copy the unique manner in which the author expresses the idea.
 This unique expression may include literary devices such as dialog, characters, and subplots.